baden-rtsvrf/rag-qna-bot-for-your-website-using-langchain-amazon-aurorapg-and-amazon-bedrock/README.md

 5. Modify the code variables Home.py with the appropriate details according to your environment:

-sm_key_name -> AWS Secret Manager key where for storing your Amazon Aurora PostgreSQL details
+`sm_key_name` -> AWS Secret Manager key where for storing your Amazon Aurora PostgreSQL details

-database -> the database name where embeddings will be created
+`database` -> the database name where embeddings will be created

-model_id -> The Bedrock Model which you will be using
+`model_id` -> The Bedrock Model which you will be using

-6. To run the Streamlit application
+6. To run the Streamlit application:

 ```
 streamlit run Home.py
 ```